Comments •• Views

 Clients

-These acknowledgements show that Insight continues to remain relevant to investors and consultants and they also demonstrate that the firm manages the expectations of clients, one of its key stakeholder group, consistently.
-The Board is kept informed of these achievements and continue to constructively challenge the business to maintain high client advocacy.
+These acknowledgements demonstrate that Insight remained relevant to investors and consultants and that the firm consistently manages the expectations of clients, a key stakeholder group.
+The Board is kept informed of these achievements and continues to constructively challenge the business to maintain high client advocacy.

 Employees